Adrian-Covaciu/homelab/README.md

 Secure my cluster further with Network Policies.

+## Credits

-Credits to [Misha](https://github.com/mischavandenburg/homelab) as this is where I got the idea and inspiration.
+To [Misha](https://github.com/mischavandenburg/homelab) as this is where I got the idea and inspiration.